All flight information in Burmese

 Enjoy the sunset at Mandalay Hill

 Then we visit a temple with a gigantic Buddha of about 15 meters high; the statue is entirely carved out of one solid piece of marble, a very imposing sight.
 Finally, my driver drops me at the entrance of Mandalay Hill, which in itself is another temple complex, where I climb the steps, to enjoy the sunset.
-Rather tiring, my driver obviously stays downstairs.
+Rather tiring, my driver obviously stays downstairs, he even haggles some extra money for a drink.
 But the beautiful view upstairs is rewarding.

 Too tired to join dinner

 At the top, I meet the Scottish couple again with whom I shared a taxi from the airport to the city this morning.
-They invite me to join dinner tonight, but I’m too tired to walk another kilometer from the hotel to reach the restaurant.
+They have been staying in Malaysia for 5 years to teach English, and have currently taken a week off.
+I get invited to join them for dinner tonight, but I’m too tired to walk another kilometer from the hotel to reach the restaurant.
 So I decide to eat nearby, in an open-air resto, where I order a (too spicy) Thai soup.
 After dinner, I just return to my room.